The Prime Minister’s Art: Landscapes by Winston Churchill

 View of Cairo from the Pyramids

 Winston Churchill, due to his involvement in Near East politics, spent some time in that part of the world.
 The landscapes that he painted back then are among my favorite of his works.
 In his paintings from Egypt, the golden clouds and the blue sky perfectly match the orange-green shade of the earth.
 The shades harmonize so perfectly with the light that it is impossible to remain indifferent to this landscape.
 One of the paintings shows the famous Egyptian pyramids.

 Cairo from the Pyramids with the Artist Painting

 Sir Winston Churchill fascinates people for many different reasons.
-He acted on many fronts, from literature to politics (by the way, talking of literature, he received the Nobel Prize for Literature in 1953), yet in painting, he did not try to change the world or denounce injustice.
-He wanted only to portray the beauty of natural landscapes, whether it was the garden of his house or the other side of the world.
-And it is in this simplicity that lies the importance of his art.
+He acted on many fronts, from literature to politics.
+By the way, speaking of literature, he received the Nobel Prize for Literature in 1953.
+Yet in painting, he did not try to change the world or denounce injustice.
+Churchill wanted only to portray the beauty of natural landscapes, whether it was the garden of his house or the other side of the world.
+It is in this simplicity that lies the importance of his art.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.